How to Brush Your Teeth

 - Oral irrigators (water spraying flossers) will rinse your mouth thoroughly, but do not remove plaque, meaning you need to brush and floss in conjunction with the irrigator.

 - Some manual toothbrushes have a rubber tip on the handle that is used to massage the gums, or have tiny brushes that clean in between teeth.
-These are recommended, however, can be easy to misuse, so a consult with Dr. Cristoforo is recommended/
+These are recommended, however, can be easy to misuse, so a consult with Dental Implant & Periodontal Specialists is recommended.

 - Fluoride toothpastes and mouth rinses can reduce tooth decay by as much as 40 percent.
 Although they are not for use with children under six years old, for older children and adults, they should be used in conjunction with brushing and flossing.